New Zealand Campaign Medals - The New Zealand General Service Medal 2002 (Solomon Islands)

 About the NZGSM (Solomon Islands)

 The NZGSM (Solomon Islands) was instituted in 2002 to recognise New Zealand personnel (both military and non military) who served in the Solomon Islands and its waters between June 2000 and June 2002.
-Eligibility for the medal was later extended to those New Zealand personnel who have served with the Regional Assistance Mission in the Solomon Islands (RAMSI) from 24 July 2003, and to New Zealand police personnel who provided support and assistance to the Solomon Islands Government in re-establishing order for 30 days or longer between 6 October 2002 and 23 July 2003.
+Eligibility for the medal was later extended to those New Zealand personnel who have served with the Regional Assistance Mission in the Solomon Islands (RAMSI) from 24 July 2003 to September 2013, and to New Zealand police personnel who provided support and assistance to the Solomon Islands Government in re-establishing order for 30 days or longer between 6 October 2002 and 30 June 2017.

 Service on the following NZDF operations are recognised by the award of the NZGSM (Solomon Islands), after 30 days' operational service, or 7 operational sorties, has been accumulated by an individual: